Tonight (1999 TV programme): Format

-The format of Tonight consists of a number of long-form news stories which present an angle on a major development, often following up on an investigation instigated by a national newspaper or news network.
+The format of Tonight consists of a long-form news story which present an angle on a major development, often following up on an investigation instigated by a national newspaper or news network.

 Many topics centre on allegations of wrongdoing and corruption on the part of corporations, politicians, and other public officials.
 The show also features profiles.
 The profiles are occasionally of celebrities and offer a biography of the figure, followed by a sit-down interview.
 Rather than offering a simple publicity platform, a celebrity will often feature after a period of intense media scrutiny, such was the case when the model Naomi Campbell appeared after there were claims she had a substance abuse problem.
 Non-celebrity profiles usually feature a person who has accomplished an heroic action.

-The programme's format differs significantly to newsmagazine Panorama, which airs on the BBC, as it often remains focused upon a sensationalist and human interest-led agenda, rather than political or world affairs.
+The programme's format differs significantly to the BBC's newsmagazine Panorama as it often remains focused on human interest-led agenda, rather than political or world affairs.
 Many of the topics are follow-ups to stories from tabloid newspapers, chosen for their level of public interest.

 The show gained greater public attention for its high-profile interviews, such as with the parents of murdered schoolboy Damilola Taylor, the five suspects in the Stephen Lawrence murder case and Trevor Rees-Jones, the sole survivor of the crash which killed Princess Diana.

 Following the September 11 attacks in New York City in 2001, the show shifted its focus to more "heavyweight" topics such as the impending war and featured numerous reports from Afghanistan and Washington respectively, with Trevor McDonald interviewing U.S. Secretary of State Colin Powell in December of the same year.

 In an emotionally charged and highly controversial episode, airing on 30 October 2001, Martin Bashir interviewed the television star Michael Barrymore for the first time about the events that led to a man dying in the swimming pool at his home.
 The entertainer said he felt remorse and responsibility, igniting a tabloid backlash.
 The edition was the most-watched in Tonight's history.